How do I receive a vaccine from the Health Department?

 Booster shots have been authorized for anyone 12 years of age and over.
 How long you need to wait after your initial vaccination varies among the vaccines.

 Eligible individuals may prefer a different vaccine type for their booster dose from what they originally received.
 CDC’s recommendations now allow for this type of mix and match dosing for booster shots.
 For more information on when you are eligible for a booster see the CDC Booster Dose webpage.
+Those who are immunocompromised can find more details on the recommended time between vaccine doses here.

 Pediatric (Ages 5-11) Pfizer Vaccine Information